-If you want to avoid the hassle of getting from one place to another, consider taking an 8-hour guided tour of Old and New Delhi.
+If you want to avoid the hassle of traveling from one place to another, consider taking an 8-hour guided tour of Old and New Delhi.
 Here are the best places to see in the city:

 The Red Fort

-The Red Fort, is without a doubt, one of Delhi’s most famous attractions.
-It was once home to the Mughal royal family and has since been converted to a historical sight.
-Enclosed by two gates- the Delhi Gate and the Lahore Gate, the fort overlooks the Yamuna River.
+The Red Fort is undoubtedly one of Delhi’s most famous attractions.
+Once home to the Mughal royal family, this historic fort has been converted into a historical site.

 The India Gate

-The Qutb Minar features a number of pillars and walls that are decorated with intricate patterns and carvings.
-You can take a full-day tour to combine this site along with other areas of interest in Delhi.
+While the attraction is mostly a ruin, it is still worth a visit.
+The attraction features several pillars and walls decorated with intricate patterns and carvings.
+You can take a full-day tour to combine this site with other areas of interest in Delhi.

 Another famous attraction located just a short walk from the Red Fort is the Jama Masjid.
-This is the largest mosque in India and was built in the 1650s by the Mughal Emperor, Shah Jahan.
+A majestic example of Mughal architecture, this structure was built in the 1650s by the Mughal Emperor, Shah Jahan.

-Best places to stay in Delhi
+Best Places to Stay in Delhi

 Stop 2: Agra